FrankKesel/xilinx_tools/vitis_hls/tutorial_01/tutorial_01.md

 ![Source page](images/hls_04.png)

 * The _Select Part_ page of the wizard is opened.
 It is mandatory to select the correct FPGA part for which the component should be used later on.
-For this tutorial we use the Artix-7 part as shown in the next image.
+For this tutorial we use the Artix-7 part (xc7a15tcpg236-1) as shown in the next image.
 Proceed with `Next`.

 ![Select part page](images/hls_05.png)

 * You will now see the _Settings_ page of the wizard.
 	* The _Settings_ page lets you specify a clock period or frequency for the design, and a clock uncertainty.
 The default clock for the tool is a clock period of 10 ns (or 100 MHz), and a clock uncertainty of 27%.
-In this case enter the default clock frequency of 10 ns but change the uncertainty to 2 ns as shown in the image below.
+In this case enter the default clock frequency of 10 ns but set the uncertainty to 2 ns as shown in the image below.
-	* The _Settings_ page also lets you specify the _flow_target_ for the HLS component build process as being either to generate a Vivado IP or a Vitis kernel as described in [Target Flow Overview](https://docs.amd.com/r/4lwvWeCi9jb~DWzdfWuVQQ/P4DbGaxyPEWYEJfsO7o1Dw) in the Xilinx User Guide.
+	* The _Settings_ page also lets you specify the _package.output.format_ for the HLS component build process as being either to generate a Vivado IP or a Vitis kernel as described in [Target Flow Overview](https://docs.amd.com/r/4lwvWeCi9jb~DWzdfWuVQQ/P4DbGaxyPEWYEJfsO7o1Dw) in the Xilinx User Guide.
 The interface requirements of the Vivado IP or a Vitis kernel are different as explained in [Interfaces of the HLS Design](https://docs.amd.com/r/4lwvWeCi9jb~DWzdfWuVQQ/wEdlxulOAT50bjDEn06U5Q).
-The default _flow_target_ is the Vivado IP flow.
+The default is the Vivado IP flow (_ip_catalog_).
 Keep these default settings for this tutorial.
-	* Below the _flow_target_ you can also specify the _package.output.format_ for the tool to generate when packaging the design.
-The default output format is the Vivado IP, which generates a zip-file to be added to your IP catalog, letting you use the HLS generated RTL design in other designs.
 	* The data you entered here and above are all stored in the configuration file.
 	* Select `Next` to proceed to the Summary page.